Grittie/AENP/out/production/aenp_gritla/week2/README.md

 # Pet

-Pet is a program that makes use polymorph and subclasses to make pet sorts with their own values.
+Pet is a program that makes use polymorph and subclasses to make pet sorts with their own values and relevant sound.

+This program also uses a test program that makes it easy to create pets.
 ## Authors

 - [@Lars Grit](https://gitlab.fdmci.hva.nl/gritla)